Aiden-10/vt-x-hypervisor/README.md

 ## Disclaimer

-This project was created for educational and systems research purposes.
-It is experimental kernel-level software and is not intended to be run on real hardware.
+This project is still in development and was created for educational and systems research purposes.
+It is experimental software and is not intended to be run on real hardware.
 Bugs may cause system crashes or data loss.
 Use only in a test environment or virtual machine with nested virtualization enabled, and at your own risk.